myweddingwala/city_service/README.md

 }
 ```

-# Example to post the contact us form.
+# Example to post the "contact-us" form.
 There are few required data parameters to perform this request.
 The list is mentioned below:
 1. name: This is the name of the person trying to contact MyWeddingWala.com with an inquiry.
-This is a required field.
 2. phone_number: This is the phone number of the person.
 3. email: This is the email address of the person.
 4. message: This is the user message, which is the actual query text for MyWeddingWala.com representative.